 - Vitamin D deficiency

 The best way to ensure that your lizard stays happy and healthy is by consistently ensuring the cleanliness of its enclosure and monitoring its diet and environment.
-Be sure to contact your exotic animal veterinarian if you have any questions or concerns about caring for your lizard.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.